aklein4/ASKiT/README.md

  - Here [https://github.com/ad-freiburg/large-qa-datasets](https://github.com/ad-freiburg/large-qa-datasets) are a bunch of question answering datasets that could be useful.
  - It seems that if you make a small change to ASKiT - allowing it to replace statements in the corpus with its questions, rather than just expanding the F set - then the program becomes Turing complete.
  - ASKiT might be able to become a powerful chat-bot if we train it to predict the next sentence of a statement, rather than just answer questions.
 We could keep a corpus that contains previous information from the conversation as well as some information database like Wikipedia.
-Sub-questions would also become sub-statements (thoughts?) prompted by Asker, rather than pure questions.
+Sub-questions would also become sub-statements prompted by Asker, rather than pure questions.

 ### Sources